 ORIENTATION FILM: A ten-minute film in the visitor center theater provides an introduction to Marjorie Merriweather Post and Hillwood every quarter hour.
+The film is also available for viewing on Hillwood's website.

 SELF-GUIDED TOURS: Explore using this booklet, which includes a room-by-room tour of the mansion and a map of the garden "rooms."
 There are also interpretive signs in the gardens.